AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 Axioms are properties we state to be true no matter the situation.
-It is a good way to enounce complex properties that will allow the proof process to be more efficient by abstracting their complexity.
+It is a good way to state complex properties that will allow the proof process to be more efficient by abstracting their complexity.
 Of course, as any property expressed as an axiom is assumed to be true, we have to be very careful when we use them to defined properties: if we introduce a false property in our assumptions,